jbbrunsveld/jasperreports_server/README.md

 sudo /opt/apache-tomcat/bin/startup.sh
 ````

-After you have started the server, you can use the reporting server at the following location:
+After you have started the server, use the reporting server at the following location:
 http://{your_ip}:8080/jasperserver/login.html

 username: jasperadmin